Suryansh1720001/Flag-Quiz/README.md

 - xml language
 - Android Studoid

-And of course Age-Calculator itself is open source with a [public repository](https://github.com/Suryansh1720001/Quiz-Application) on GitHub.
+And of course Flag Quiz-App itself is open source with a [public repository](https://github.com/Suryansh1720001/Quiz-Application) on GitHub.

 ## Installation